adrocodes/pigeon/README.md

 It also allows you to write your components once and create CMS specific integrations.
 This is done through the `transform` setup on your `zod` schema.
 Utilising this schema we can also validate incoming data to ensure it is the structure that you are expecting, allowing you to react to CMS changes or alter your components to be more flexible depending on the data.

+Pigeon has been designed with the intention to build content heavy sites, where the content is the focus.
+It's not designed to be a full CMS integration, but rather a way to build out the content pages of your site.

 ## How it works

 With Pigeon you'll be defining a consistent schema for your data which includes a validation model using `zod`, incoming CMS data will be validated against this data to ensure you get the data you're expecting.
 Additionally, creating dependencies between components will allow you to generate GraphQL queries and collect fragments for those queries to make the integration easy.